-1 For example, the IOSCO Principles for Financial Benchmarks
+&lt;sup>1 For example, the IOSCO Principles for Financial Benchmarks

-- NZFBF will post a message to all subscribers via email communicating either a non-material or material error of BKBM is under review; - NZFBF will take steps to verify the basis of the error.
-If it is identified that a recalculation is warranted, then a recommendation will be made as per the procedures of section 8.1. - In the event that an intraday refix is required, NZFBF will republish the amended rate for a non-material error to vendor screens, along with email notification to all BKBM subscribers by 12:30pm NZ time; - NZFBF will follow a similar process for material errors and will look to publish the intraday refix within 60 minutes of the error notification; and, - NZFBF will maintain a log of all requests to recalculate a BKBM rate, including the entities which requested it, the investigations undertaken, and the reasons for the decision taken by NZFBF.
+- Ensuring the rate is robust, reliable and reflective of the underlying interest. - A material error is an error that would have a quarter basis point or greater impact on the final BKBM rate for that tenor; - A request to review a non-material error for a BKBM rate must be lodged by phone or email to NZFBF before 11:41am NZ time or 60 minutes post publication.
+To dispute the calculation of BKBM please call 0800 693 282 or email helpdesk@nzfbf.co.nz; - NZFBF will accept requests to review material errors up until 3:00pm on the same business day; - NZFBF will post a message to all benchmark users via email communicating either a non-material or material error of BKBM is under review; - NZFBF will take steps to verify the basis of the error.
+If it is identified that a recalculation is warranted, then a recommendation will be made as per the procedures of section 8.1. - In the event that an intraday refix is required, NZFBF will republish the amended rate for a nonmaterial error to vendor screens, along with email notification to all BKBM users by 12:30pm NZ time; - NZFBF will follow a similar process for material errors and will look to publish the intraday refix within 60 minutes of the error notification; and, - NZFBF will maintain a log of all requests to recalculate a BKBM rate, including the entities which requested it, the investigations undertaken, and the reasons for the decision taken by NZFBF.
 This information will be published to the market, one month in arrears, on the NZFBF website.